xuyan1115/Similarity-Adaptive-Deep-Hashing/README.md

 ### Citation ###

-If you find DeepBit useful in your research, please consider citing:
+If you find our approach useful in your research, please consider citing:

     @article{'shen2018tist',
         author   = {Fumin Shen and Yan Xu and Li Liu and Yang Yang and Zi Huang and Heng Tao Shen},